 Sites That Pay You to Write About Lifestyle

 48. Girls Life – $300 per post

-This magazine gives useful updates and advises on boys-girls relationship, celebrities gossips, grooming, etc… Payment can go $300 up for each article.
+This magazine gives useful updates and advice on boys-girls relationship, celebrity gossip, grooming, etc…

 52. Italian America – $350 per post

-True to its name, the magazine is always looking for story involving people of Italian descent on this land.
-Your contribution of 800-1,100 words fetches you $350 here.
+True to its name, the magazine is always looking for Italian related stories and content.

 53. Boulevard – $225 per post

 The Canadian-based magazine that tends to focus on the art scene in Vancouver Island.